Table of Contents

 Generate Gcode

-Go to svg2gcode
+• Go to svg2gcode.

 • Load the plotter settings

-• Download this settings-file
+• Download this settings-file (v2.1) and unzip it.

 • Enter the new servo positions: